 - Target your welcome pack to the type of guests who are likely to be staying.
 For example, if the local wildlife is part of your holiday rental’s USP, some binoculars and a wildlife guidebook would be a thoughtful addition.

 - A disposable map of the area, with certain landmarks and useful local amenities marked.

 - Speciality items that are specific to the area: Locally produced bread in a sealed bag, butter and a local preserve or two.
-Or perhaps a local cheese, grapes and crackers.
+Or perhaps a local cheese and crackers.

 - Mini snack bags, Granola bars or nut mixes.
 You may want to consider adding a choice of a savoury and sweet snacks.
 Instant snacks, that need little or no preparation are best.